What if I don’t feel like sharing everything during the first session, but I still wish to address my problem?

 - Sharing your story or memories is not required for the session’s effectiveness.

-My favorite techniques are, for instance: Silent movie (bridge technique) and Chasing the Pain (gentle technique).
+My favorite tools are, for instance: Silent Movie Technique and Chasing The Pain Technique.

 To sum up, if you do not feel like talking about your issue, I understand.
 I am a stranger to you at this point.
 We can use so-called gentle techniques and address your issue without talking (or even thinking) about it.